thinzaung/KubeHomeLab/README.md

 # KubeHomeLab
-To host a kube cluster on the servers at home
+This document includes steps to create kube cluster hosted on the VMs on prem.